CianLM/labtex/README.md

 ## Purpose

-This package intends to provide a single solution to the repetitive tasks in a lab environment.
-If you are doing error propagation, linear regression or LaTeX tables/figures by hand, this package automates the process.
+This package provides a single solution to repetitive analysis tasks in a lab environment.
+If you are doing error propagation, linear regression or LaTeX tables/figures manually, this package automates the process.

 ## Features